-- A. General: Place and compact asphalt pavement courses in accordance with applicable state or provincial department of transportation specifications unless otherwise specified. - B. Place inaccessible and small areas by hand and compact with hot hand tampers or vibrating plate compactors. - C. Chamfer edges of walks at 45-degree angle where walks do not abut curb. - D. Joints: Make joints between old and new pavements, or between successive days' work, to ensure continuous bond between adjoining work.
+- A. General: Place and compact asphalt pavement courses in accordance with applicable state or provincial department of transportation specifications unless otherwise specified.
+This, however, shall not relieve the Contractor of his responsibility to provide a well densified pavement.
+It shall be the Contractor's obligation to recognize difficulties in compacting the mix, and to make appropriate corrections. - B. Compaction: Compact asphalt pavement courses with a static steel wheel roller only, unless otherwise approved by the Engineer, based upon work conditions. - C. Place inaccessible and small areas by hand and compact with hot hand tampers or vibrating plate compactors. - D. Chamfer edges of walks at 45-degree angle where walks do not abut curb. - E. Joints: Make joints between old and new pavements, or between successive days' work, to ensure continuous bond between adjoining work.
 Construct joints to have same texture, density, and smoothness as other sections of asphalt concrete course.
-Clean contact surfaces and apply tack coat. - E. Place tack coat between successive courses if more than 48 hours have elapsed after placing the preceding course.
-Apply tack coat at a rate of 0.03 to 0.07 gallons per square yard of surface. - F. Compaction: Compact asphalt pavement courses with a static steel wheel roller only, unless otherwise approved by the Engineer, based upon work conditions. - G. Remove and patch areas of any asphalt concrete course deemed unsatisfactory by the Engineer at the Contractor's expense.
-Remove hardened or set asphalt by saw cutting. - H. Adhere to applicable state or provincial department of transportation specifications for compaction requirements.
-This, however, shall not relieve the Contractor of his responsibility to provide a well densified pavement.
-It shall be the Contractor's obligation to recognize difficulties in compacting the mix, and to make appropriate corrections. - I. Roll and compact the asphalt concrete course until the finished surface is free from depressions, waves or other defects that would prevent proper drainage.
-The finished surface shall be uniform in texture and appearance. - J. Protection: After final rolling, do not permit vehicular traffic on pavement until it has cooled and hardened. - K. Erect barricades to protect paving from traffic until mixture has cooled enough not to become marked.
+Clean contact surfaces and apply tack coat. - F. Place tack coat between successive courses if more than 48 hours have elapsed after placing the preceding course.
+Apply tack coat at a rate of 0.03 to 0.07 gallons per square yard of surface. - G. Remove and patch areas of any asphalt concrete course deemed unsatisfactory by the Engineer at the Contractor's expense.
+Remove hardened or set asphalt by saw cutting. - H. Roll and compact the asphalt concrete course until the finished surface is free from depressions, waves or other defects that would prevent proper drainage.
+The finished surface shall be uniform in texture and appearance. - I. Protection: After final rolling, do not permit vehicular traffic on pavement until it has cooled and hardened. - J. Erect barricades to protect paving from traffic until mixture has cooled enough not to become marked.

-- A. General: Testing in-place asphalt concrete courses for compliance with requirements for thickness and surface smoothness will be done by Owner's testing laboratory.
-Repair or remove and replace unacceptable paving as directed by Engineer. - B. Thickness: In-place compacted thickness tested in accordance with ASTM D3549 will not be acceptable if exceeding following allowable variations: - 1.
+- A. General: Testing in-place asphalt concrete courses for compliance with requirements for thickness, surface smoothness and compaction will be done by Third Party (paid for by Contractor) testing laboratory.
+Repair or remove and replace unacceptable paving as directed by Engineer. - B. Thickness: Testing agency to measure loose asphalt thickness during paving operations and compacted asphalt thickness after rolling.
+Above thickness measurements or in-place compacted thickness tested in accordance with ASTM D3549 will not be acceptable if exceeding following allowable variations: - 1.
 Binder and Surface Course: Plus or minus 1/4 inch. - 2.
 Cumulative Thickness Tolerances: Plus or minus 1/4 inch for nominal cumulative thicknesses less than or equal to 4 inches.
-Plus or minus 1/2 inch for nominal cumulative thicknesses greater than 4 inches.
+Plus or minus 1/2 inch for nominal cumulative thicknesses greater than 4 inches. - C. Surface Smoothness: Test finished surface of each asphalt concrete course for smoothness, using 10-foot straightedge applied parallel with and at right angles to centerline of paved area.
+Surfaces will not be acceptable if exceeding the following tolerances for smoothness: - 1.
+Binder Course Surfaces: 1/4 inch. - 2.
+Wearing Course Surface: 3/16 inch. - 3.
+Crowned Surfaces: Test with crowned template centered and at right angle to crown.
+Maximum allowable variance from template is 1/4 inch.